vidjil/vidjil/doc/locus.md

 ## Others species

-Some other species are included on public server.
-You can also get them on the vidjil project.
-If you need a new one not already present, you can [contact us]().

-For the moment, available species are:
+Germlines for the following species are included on the public server and available as `germline/*/*.g` files.
+Contact us to setup parameter analyses for such species or to add new species.

 * Homo Sapiens
 * Gallus Gallus